 Mark W. Kline, MD

-Dr. Kline is the J.S.
-Abercrombie Professor and Chairman of the Department of Pediatrics at Baylor College of Medicine (BCM) and Physician-in-Chief of Texas Children’s Hospital.
-Additionally, as President of the Baylor International Pediatric AIDS Initiative (BIPAI) at Texas Children’s Hospital, Dr. Kline oversees an ambitious program that encompasses HIV/AIDS care and treatment and health professional education and training programs in 20 African countries, Mexico, Romania, Ukraine and China.
+Dr. Kline is the founder and President of the BCM International Pediatric AIDS Initiative (BIPAI) at Texas Children's Hospital, a program that encompasses HIV/AIDS care and treatment and health professional education and training programs across sub-Saharan Africa, Libya and Romania.
+BIPAI provides HIV/AIDS care and treatment to more than 200,000 children, mostly in sub-Saharan Africa.

 Dr. Kline is past-Chair of the American Academy of Pediatrics Committee on Pediatric AIDS.
 He is certified in both pediatrics and infectious diseases by the American Board of Pediatrics.

 Dr. Kline received a BA (summa cum laude) in biology from Trinity University in 1979.
 He received his M.D. with Honors from Baylor College of Medicine in 1981, completed a residency in pediatrics at BCM and Texas Children's Hospital in 1985, having served as Chief Resident in Pediatrics, and was a Postdoctoral Fellow in Pediatric Infectious Diseases at BCM and Texas Children's.